 Good for Dropshipping vs. Bad for Dropshipping

 Not all products are right for a dropshipping store.
 In fact, there are certain types of products that are quite bad for dropshipping.
-Examples of products that are bad for dropshipping include:
+Examples of products include:

 - Products that are dangerous are bad for dropshipping (e.g. cutlery, kitchen knives, products that are flammable or combustible).

-- Products that are fragile.
+- Products that are fragile are not good dropshipping products.
 You have no control over how they’re packaged or handled during transit, and fragile products could be broken upon delivery.

 - Products with copyrighted imagery (e.g., branded clothing, devices with manufacturers names on them).
 Besides trademark concerns, branded items build loyalty for the brands instead of your store.

 - Products that are extremely heavy.
 Heavy products are more expensive to ship, especially for international shipments.